 Cross the border to Cambodia, take the high speed boat to Phnompenh.
 1 night there is enough for this a bit boring city.
 Then take water way to Siem Reap where at least 3 nights are required.
 Fly back to Bangkok.

 If the time is still good for you, perhaps you consider going down to Phuket to chill out before going home.

 I know a very good company based in Hanoi called Indochina Pioneer travel (their website is http://www.indochinapioneer.com).
 They are very professional and offering good value services.
 I suggest you fill their booking form, let them know what you're interested in then they will tailor a very good tour for you.
 I used their service last August, my friends went with them on 20 days tours in Vietnam and Angkor Wat, we are all very happy with what they did for us.

 Hope it helps and enjoy your adventure!

-Fred over 8 years ago
+Fred about 10 years ago

 As you are doing backpacking, I suggest you take a bus from Thailand to Laos, from Laos you cross the border to Vietnam in Nghe An provinces.

 In Vietnam it is very easy to travel by bus, car, train to any place.

 If you head south Vietnam you will have a good bus to connect to Cambodia from Ho Chi Minh city.